 Pat Stong will be at HVDC for First Friday , July 6.
 Committee members are encouraged to show up, be photographed with her and distributed.

-Aaron Livine noted that during that weekend, Sunday July 8, is the Sawyer Motors Car Show and wondered if the committee could have a table or some activity during that.
+Aaron Levine noted that during that weekend, Sunday July 8, is the Sawyer Motors Car Show and wondered if the committee could have a table or some activity during that.
 Maybe we can share that with the candidates so they can be present.
 Connie said she can do something in front of her shop, which is in the middle of the car show.

 Standing Committee Reports: